tinymce/tinymce-docs/plugins/a11ychecker.md

 ### D5 - Contrast ratio of the text (D5A, D5B, and D5C)

 **Rule description:** This rule checks that the contrast ratio of the text is above the specified values (4.5:1 for normal text and 3:1 for large text).
-Text with a low contrast ratio is hard to read, especially for users with an impaired vision.
+Text with a low contrast ratio is hard to read for users with an impaired vision.

 #### {{pluginname}} rule details - D5A